 Fuel consumption ratings help consumers make informed, energy-efficient purchase decisions by providing a reliable comparison of the relative fuel consumption performance of different vehicles.

 It would be difficult to drive every model of new vehicle on the road to measure fuel consumption, and almost impossible to consistently duplicate on-road testing results because many variables can affect a vehicle’s performance.
 That is why vehicle manufacturers use standard, controlled laboratory testing and analytical procedures to generate the fuel consumption data that appear in the Fuel Consumption Ratings Search Tool and on the EnerGuide label for vehicles.

-Manufacturers are using an improved testing procedure, introduced for model year 2015, to determine the fuel consumption ratings of new light-duty vehicles.
-The Government of Canada-approved 5-cycle testing better approximates typical driving conditions and styles, resulting in fuel consumption ratings that are more representative of a vehicle’s on-road fuel consumption.
+Manufacturers use the 5-cycle testing procedure, introduced for model year 2015, to determine the fuel consumption ratings of new light-duty vehicles.
+The improved procedure better approximates typical driving conditions and styles, resulting in fuel consumption ratings that are more representative of a vehicle’s on-road fuel consumption.

 The 5-cycle testing procedure supplements the standard (2-cycle) city and highway tests by integrating three additional test cycles that account for air conditioner use, cold temperature operation and driving at higher speeds with more rapid acceleration and braking.

 Published ratings are a useful tool for comparing vehicles before you buy, but keep in mind that they're based on standardized tests and may not accurately predict the fuel consumption you will get on the road.
 Your fuel consumption will vary depending on how, where and when you drive.

 How vehicles are tested